Zarokhan/Drillytical/README.md

-# Drillytical
+# LeetDev
+## Workout
-Web client for training app, input data for each exercise.
+Web client app for training.
+Run workout mode to gather data for each exercise.
 Overview of your training progress.

 ## commands
 ### npm run dev